We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

-Low-tech foam earplugs are still considered by many to be the most effective type at blocking out noise.
+Low-tech foam earplugs are still considered by many to be the most effective type for blocking out noise.
 To use foam earplugs effectively, you’ll need to fit them appropriately in your ear.
 This internal positioning is what makes them so effective.

 Flents Quiet Please Earplugs are cylindrical with flattened sides.
 These foam earplugs are designed to lie flat inside the opening of the ear, making them a more comfortable choice for side sleepers.

 They get high marks for being malleable and expandable, making them a good choice for most ear canal sizes.
 Since they don’t taper at one end, they may provide a more thorough seal when inserted in the ear.
-However, you might also find you dislike that amount of pressure further into your ear.
+However, you might find that you dislike that amount of pressure in your ear.

 Like all foam earplugs, only use them once to eliminate buildup of bacteria.